 A sudden turn of events causes Lindsey to uncover long-buried family secrets that reveal her life has been largely founded upon faulty assumptions about herself, her sister, and others’ perceptions of and reactions to the two of them.
 So Lindsey must decide how she will act upon that new information and craft a future for herself with that knowledge.
 Since Lindsey was always “the smart, responsible one,” she is no longer sure who she is . . . or what she is becoming.

-The Opposite of Me is one of the best books I read in 2010; I loved it and could not put it down once I began reading it.
 Author Sarah Pekkanen has a delightful, fast-paced writing style that holds her reader’s interest, entertains, and stimulates further analysis of the subject matter all at the same time.

 The first portion of the book, during which Lindsey’s life unravels, is hilariously tragic — a masterful roller coaster ride into which Pekkanen deftly straps her readers, along with Lindsey.
 But at the heart of the story of Lindsey and Alex’s relationship is the exploration of a very serious question that readers will inevitably ask themselves: What are the assumptions upon which I have based my own life?
 What assumptions have served as the foundation for the choices I have made about my own career, relationships, and future?
 And how different would my life be if I were to learn that those assumptions were erroneous all along?
 What would I do?
 Where would I go from here?